Commissioners use survey for ID internet needs - Sidney Daily News

 The Shelby County schools will be reaching out to the students and families via email and their individual One Call systems to inform them of the survey and request participation.

-Individuals can access the survey through the Shelby County website at www.co.shelby.oh.us or Shelby County Broadband Survey.
+Individuals can access the survey through the Shelby County website at www.co.shelby.oh.us.